stuartmcvean/ExchangeRateTestData/README.md

 ## API

-The API is simple, just call GET http://localhost:8000/rates/{currencyCode} to retrieve rates from 1 unit of selected currency to the other currencies.
+The API is simple, just call GET http://localhost:8000/rates/{currencyCode} with the api key in the header to retrieve rates from 1 unit of selected currency to the other currencies.

 ### Example Request:

+Header:
+x-api-key: 85f7ccfd-677a-4e5a-a5eb-21c19734edf7

 GET http://localhost:8000/rates/gbp